austindriggs/austindriggs.github.io/_portfolio/redtail.md

 ## RTL-450 RECON

-Throughout my time at 4D Tech, our major goal was to develop the next generation LiDAR system, the [RTL-450 Recon](https://www.redtaillidar.com/insights/redtail-lidar-exhibits-at-sof-week-2025-and-xponential-2025).
+Throughout my time at 4D Tech, our primary goal was to develop the next generation LiDAR system, the [RTL-450 Recon](https://www.redtaillidar.com/insights/redtail-lidar-exhibits-at-sof-week-2025-and-xponential-2025).
+I was responsible for designing roughly half of the circuit boards inside the final system, and contributed to all of them through testing, review, or documentation.